Will transferring the condo into my name trigger the lender’s due-on-sale clause even if the property was inherited through a will? – North Carolina

 • Paperwork gaps: Recording errors, incomplete estate authority, or unclear title can delay the transfer and create problems with insurance claims, HOA issues, or refinancing later.

-• Default-related acceleration is still possible: A lender may be unable to accelerate solely because of the inheritance transfer, but it can still enforce the loan if payments, insurance, or other requirements are not met.
+• Default-related acceleration is still possible: A lender may be unable to accelerate solely because of a protected death-related transfer, but it can still enforce the loan if payments, insurance, or other requirements are not met.

 For readers dealing with the estate side of the title transfer, it can help to review guidance on whether probate or an estate process is required before transferring an inherited interest and the practical steps involved in transferring a deceased relative’s house into an heir’s name.